This entry is part 1 of 13 in Leaving the Church — Eric Nelson.

 Robert Bridgstock

-Dear Eric, Reading your introduction reminded me of my journey out of Mormonism.
+Reading your introduction reminded me of my journey out of Mormonism.
 Like you, I was also in a position of important leadership back in 1970 when I first began to have serious doubts.
 I was the bishop for 3 years before being released (by request).
 The trouble was, the Internet and its common use, was not in existence, so for years I struggled — even became a branch president later in life for another 3 years!
 For so long I prayed, fasted read widely as well as stayed faithful, but doubts remained and gradually became strong enough to stand alone and openly question authority.
 That was when ‘pride’ was so often the label attached to me, for daring to have an opinion contrary to the prophets.
 I wrote a book about it, which pretty much summed-up my emotional crisis and reasons for leaving.
-Thank you for such a treasure of… Read more »
+Thank you for such a treasure of information, I’m sure it will be one of my favourite resources — particularly to help others see the truth.

 James Allred